The all-new 6.6L gas engines for the Chevrolet Silverado HD feature direct-injection technology.

 Photo: General Motors

 Truck engines have changed a bit since the first automobiles hit the road, but the basic premise for gasoline engines is the same: you need fuel, oxygen, and a spark to make it work.
-At the fundamental level, fuel is delivered by injecting it via a calculated burst of a fine spray into the combustion chamber of an engine.
+Diesel engines have no spark plug, using the heat of compressed air to ignite the fuel.

 Initially, the way to mix the fuel with air was through a carburetor, patented in 1872.
 With the updated needs of catalytic converters, carburetors were no longer efficient.
-Today, we use fuel injection, and there are two main ways to make this mixture happen in an internal combustion engine – direct injection or port injection.

 But, is port injection better than direct injection?
 And just what are the advantages of direct injection over port injection?

-Direct injection engines have been around for quite some time, used in fighter aircraft in World War II.
+Direct-injection engines have been around for quite some time, used in fighter aircraft in World War II.
 It is the fuel delivery method where fuel is injected directly into the combustion chamber.

-“With a direct injection engine, the fuel is atomized by the extreme pressure used to inject it – up to 2,200 pounds per square inch (psi) on the all-new 6.6L V-8 gas engines offered on the 2020 Chevrolet Silverado HD,” explained Mike Kociba, assistant chief engineer of Small Block engines for General Motors.
+“With a direct-injection engine, the fuel is atomized by the extreme pressure used to inject it – up to 2,200 pounds per square inch (psi) on the all-new 6.6L V-8 gas engines offered on the 2020 Chevrolet Silverado HD,” explained Mike Kociba, assistant chief engineer of Small Block engines for General Motors.

 “Both systems focus on atomizing the fuel for more efficient combustion of the fuel.
 The difference is how they atomize the fuel: direct injection uses very high pressure and is sprayed directly into the spark plug area to ignite.
 Port fuel injection uses heat from the valves to atomize the fuel before being ingested into the cylinder when the valve opens,” Kociba said.